wufei523/QA/README.md

 Build:
 ----------------

-Use ant build file to build:
+Use ant build file to build

 Run:
 ----------------
 Run OpenEphyra in command line mode